ConradIrwin/conradirwin.github.com/_posts/2013-04-07-bracketed-paste.md

 ================

-For a long time bracketed paste mode was only supported by xterm and its derivatives (urxvt, etc.), but as of recently support has been added to most other terminals.
-I think recentish gnome-terminal, iTerm2, and Terminal.app should all work, but [let me know](mailto:me@cirw.in) if you know better.
+For a long time bracketed paste mode was only supported by xterm and its derivatives (urxvt, etc.), but as of recently (a year or so ago) support has been added to most other terminals, including libvte which powers gnome-terminal et.al., iTerm 2 and Terminal.app.
+In other words, almost every terminal in widespread use now suppports bracketed paste mode.

 If you maintain a program that runs inside a terminal emulator, now is definitely the time to consider adding support for bracketed paste mode.
 Even